Human Resource Management

 In accordance with our basic policy of "supporting career development that respects the individual wishes of employees," our Group strives to provide substantial opportunities for employees to clarify their goals in terms of skill development, and acquire the required knowledge, skills, and abilities, and gain necessary workplace experience.

 For instance, to enable our employees to actively shape their careers, we provide them with information about our career development support measures through the “Career Support Guidebook” and offer theme-based career seminars and career counseling opportunities.
 We also conduct career support seminars for supervisors, promoting an environment where supervisors can support the growth and career development of their subordinates in the workplace.
-Additionally, we have established systems such as the "Job Challenge System" and "Free Agent System" to encourage employees to take on new roles and voluntarily pursue career challenges.
+We also have a Career Challenge Program that enables employees who want to transfer to apply for positions in departments that are recruiting and are announced once each year.
+We introduced a Career Development Leave Program that allow employees who want to re-learn skills while making use of outside educational institutions including overseas universities, encouraging and supporting independent career development by employees.

 Number of open positions (Kawasaki Heavy Industries, Kawasaki Railcar Manufacturing, and Kawasaki Motors)